 Just a couple mornings ago we left Port Angeles, WA and headed northwest through the Salish Sea.
 At dinner time, approaching Cape Flattery, our bow began to rise and fall in the large, gentle ocean swells that found their way into the Strait of Juan de Fuca.
-I’m writing to tell you what that feels like.

 On one hand it’s simple, really nothing more than a rise and a fall, elevator-like.
 But on the other hand, it’s something else, nothing like an elevator.
 It’s a feeling of big.